MPAS-Dev/compass/docs/users_guide/landice/test_groups/hydro_radial.rst

 <<<Exmaple image here>>>

-The configuration includes 4 test cases.
+The test group includes 4 test cases.
 All test cases are made up of 3 types of steps, ``setup_mesh``, which defines the mesh and initial conditions for the model; ``run_model`` (given another name in many test cases to distinguish multiple forward runs), which performs time integration of the